hpcugent/vsc_user_docs/mkdocs/docs/HPC/multi_job_submission.md

 ### Resuming a Worker job

-Unfortunately, it is not always easy to estimate the walltime for a job, and consequently, sometimes the latter is underestimated.
+Unfortunately, walltime is sometimes underestimated.
 When using the Worker framework, this implies that not all work items will have been processed.
 Worker makes it very easy to resume such a job without having to figure out which work items did complete successfully, and which